tidalcycles/tidalcycles.github.io/_functions/operators/index.md

 An alternative to parentheses, means "evaluate everything on the right first"

 #### `.`
-Function composition, needs functions that return the same type as their argument
+Function composition, needs functions with only a single argument unspecified